gvwilson/sensibleadventures/wrestler/wrestler.md

 Walker shakes his head.
 "No one will be there.
-They will all be east where there are furs.
+They will all be starboard where there are furs.
 Or sewing blankets,"
 he adds with a trace of bitterness.